bradleeharr/LEDMatrix/README.md

 - Includes a scrolling feature for images larger than the display

 ## Installation and Use
-1.  **Clone the Repository**: This can be done by opening a terminal or command prompt, navigating to the directory where you want to clone the repository, and then running the following command: `git clone https://github.com/bradleeharr/ESP32-64x64-LED-Matrix-Image-Display.git`
+1.  **Clone the Repository**:
 2.  **Install the Necessary Libraries**: The project requires two libraries: ESP32-HUB75-MatrixPanel-I2S-DMA and FastLED.
 You can install these libraries using the Arduino IDE.
-To do this, open the Arduino IDE, go to Sketch > Include Library > Manage Libraries.
-In the Library Manager, search for "ESP32-HUB75-MatrixPanel-I2S-DMA" and "FastLED", and install them.
+  * open the Arduino IDE
+  * go to Sketch > Include Library > Manage Libraries.
+  * In the Library Manager, search for "ESP32-HUB75-MatrixPanel-I2S-DMA" and "FastLED", and install them.
-3. (Optional, but Recommended) **Download the Demo and Product Documentation**: The project includes a demo with the necessary libraries.
-You can download this demo from [here](https://files.waveshare.com/upload/6/6d/RGB-Matrix-P4-64x32-Demo.zip).
-Additionally, you can find the product documentation for the 64x64 LED Matrix [here](https://www.waveshare.com/wiki/RGB-Matrix-P3-64x64).
-4. **Connect Your ESP32 to Your Computer**: To connect your ESP32 to your computer, you will need a USB cable.
-Plug one end of the cable into the USB port on your ESP32 and the other end into a USB port on your computer.
+4. **Connect Your ESP32 to Your Computer**:
-5. **Upload the Code to Your ESP32**: Finally, you can upload the code to your ESP32.
-To do this, open the Arduino IDE, select the correct board and port under Tools > Board and Tools > Port, and then click the Upload button.
+5. **Upload the Code to Your ESP32**: Open the Arduino IDE, select the correct board and port under Tools > Board and Tools > Port, and then click the Upload button.
 6. **Connect your ESP32 to your LED display**

 ## Usage

 Some sample images are provided in [Image.h](./Image.h).
 To add your own images, you would want to change the images in this file.
 You can use https://javl.github.io/image2cpp/ to convert images to bytemaps.